BoringCode/hackme/readme.md

 You can read the writeup in [project-essay.md](project-essay.md)

-(note: some of the specific examples are hosted on a local Taylor University IP, so they cannot be viewed)
+*(Note: some of the specific examples are hosted on a local Taylor University IP, so they cannot be viewed)*